What is beta thalassemia?

 Without treatment, the spleen, liver, and heart become enlarged.
 Bones can also become thin, brittle, and deformed.

-Thalassemia intermedia.
-This type can cause symptoms of moderate to severe anemia including:
+This type can cause symptoms of moderate to severe anemia.
+These include:

 - Extreme tiredness (fatigue)